irodriguez2011/context-app/README.md

 ## Overview

 This repository serves as a proof of concept to demonstrate the use of the Context API in a React application.
-Context API is av feature in React that allows for effective state management across different components without the need to prop drill.
+Context API is a feature in React that allows for effective state management across different components without the need to prop drill.

 ## Features

 - Fetching data from an external API using Axios.
 - Global state management using React's Context API.
 - Displaying a list of posts and handling API loading states.
-- Form component for submitting new posts.h
+- Form component for submitting new posts
 ## Available Scripts

 In the project directory, you can run: